jeffThompson/CreativeProgramming1/Assignments/Week01_RobotDrawings.md

 * On Mac, click `Compress...` to zip
 * On PC, click `Send To > Compressed...`

-Rename to `LastnameFirstname_ROBOT.zip` and upload to Canvas before the start of class.
+If necessary, rename to `LastnameFirstname_ROBOT.zip` and upload to Canvas before the start of class.
 In class next week, we'll run the code and look at everyone's robots together.

 ![How people used to "export" images from code – taking a photo of an oscilloscope screen](https://raw.githubusercontent.com/jeffThompson/CreativeProgramming1/master/Images/Week01_Drawing/OscilloscopeCamera-1.jpg)